 As long as that’s true, Europe will never produce a talent cluster that rivals The Valley.

-BUT, if European policymakers are serious – and we believe they are – about opening borders to allow the freeflow of information products and services between EU nations, you’ll start to see talent head to the Old Country … and Europe will emerge as a challenger to the U.S. digital hegemony.
+BUT, if European policymakers are serious – and we believe they are – about opening borders to allow the freeflow of information products and services between EU nations, you’ll start to see talent head to the Continent … and Europe will emerge as a challenger to the U.S. digital hegemony.

 One of the most cogent arguments for Europe achieving its goal comes from former Skype executive Stem Tamkivi – who’s now in The Valley – in TechCrunch: